NOMITE Down Duvets: Protect Yourself from Allergies

 If you suspect an allergy, your doctor can provide you with a skin or blood test to check.
-Do not put-off visiting your doctor as symptoms such as blocked nose, coughing, asthma or bronchitis can worsen.
+Do not put off visiting your doctor as symptoms such as a blocked nose, coughing, asthma or bronchitis can worsen.

 Can I still have a down duvet if I am allergic to dust mites?

 Absolutely, but you need to take some precautions.
 First, a lot of people who are allergic to dust mites think they are allergic to down.
 But genuine down allergies are vanishingly rare.
 For this reason we recommend seeing a doctor about what is triggering your allergy.

 If you are indeed allergic to dust mites it is important to pick a duvet crafted with you in mind.
-In this regard it is important to choose a duvet with fine ticking.
+To start with, it is important to choose a duvet with fine outer casing.
 This fabric which encloses the down should be tightly woven to ensure dust mites can’t get in.
-Designed to be tight enough to keep in the finest down, ticking with high Ne provides excellent protection against allergens.
+Designed to be tight enough to keep in the finest down, fabric with a high Ne rating provides excellent protection against allergens.

 The NOMITE Mark

-The NOMITE Mark is an anti-allergen standard that indicates that a product is suitable for house dust mite allergy sufferers.
+The NOMITE Mark is an anti-allergen standard which indicates that a product is suitable for house dust mite allergy sufferers.

 If you value the guarantee of a quality assurance mark, choose a Dickenbergh, Kauffmann, Otto Keller, Bielefelder Verse, or Dauny duvet.
-These brands are NOMITE certified.
+These brands are all NOMITE certified.